hb9kns/plog/README.md

   whatever) -- but make sure it does not match other files in the working directory, like the archive directory, address files, or log and temporary files!
-- `draft` contains the string that should mark draft texts which are not (yet) to be published; it is used as a `grep` pattern, so be careful with punctuation
+- `pubready` contains the string that should mark texts ready for publication; it is used as a
+  `grep` pattern, so be careful with punctuation
 - `arch` denotes a directory (must be writable of course) where postings (input text/Markdown files) are moved,